-A wheel of a different brand, size and type may adversely affect handling, wheel and bearing life, brake cooling, speedometer/odometer calibration, stopping ability, headlight aim, bumper height, vehicle ground clearance, and tire or snow chain clearance to the body and chassis.
+A wheel of a different size or type may adversely affect handling, wheel and bearing life, brake cooling, speedometer/odometer calibration, stopping ability, headlight aim, bumper height, vehicle ground clearance, and tire or snow chain clearance to the body and chassis.
 Replacement with used wheels is not recommended as they may have been subjected to rough treatment or high mileage and could fail without warning.
 Also, bent wheels which have been straightened may have structural damage and therefore should not be used.
 Never use an inner tube in a leaking wheel which is designed for a tubeless tire.

-Do not use wheels of different brands, sizes and types.
+Four-wheel drive models: Do not use wheels of different brands, sizes and types.
 This may damage the drive system.